Submitted by the Bond & Botes Law Offices - Tuesday, February 5, 2019

 Be sure to let your attorney know if you’re going to receive money from an outside source.
 The most common situations are when a person receives money from insurance or from an inheritance.

 Suppose you are in a car wreck and your insurance company is going to be paying you the proceeds from your insurance policy to help you buy a new vehicle.
-Before your insurance company can do so, the Court has to enter an order directing the insurance company where to send the funds.
+Before those funds are paid or used, you may need permission from the bankruptcy court and direction on where the proceeds should go.

-Typically, if your car was a part of the Chapter 13 case, the Court will direct the insurance money to go to the Chapter 13 Trustee to be used to pay off the remaining debt on the vehicle.
-If there are any funds left over, your attorney can request that they are distributed to you to use.
+Depending on your plan, any lien on the vehicle, and your local court procedures, insurance money may need to be paid to the Chapter 13 Trustee, the lienholder, or another party before any remaining funds are distributed to you.
 If you don’t notify your attorney that you’ve been in a wreck and will be receiving money, then it can greatly delay the entire process and keep you from getting a replacement vehicle.

 5. Tell Your Attorney If You Will Be Receiving an Inheritance of Any Kind.